zulbil/capstone-udacity-backend/README.md

 Here is the front end project (https://github.com/zulbil/capstone-udacity-frontend)

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with a Next.JS application that will interact with the serverless application.

 # Postman collection